hamedmirzaei/spring-boot-integration/README.md

-# Spring Boot + Spting Integration
+# Spring Boot + Spring Integration

 This is a simple example to show you how Spring Integration works with Spring Boot.